 In order to optimize your learning experience, several things need to come into play.
 There are the obvious things like adequate rest, good nutrition and sufficient exercise.
-However, there are other skills that should be practised in order to expand and enhance academic performance.
+However, there are other skills that should be practiced in order to expand and enhance academic performance.

 Includes the strategies required to write tests well - carefully reading the instructions, how to prepare, which questions to answer first and how much time to allot for each question.